ant-design/ant-design/components/date-picker/index.en-US.md

 - RangePicker
 - WeekPicker

-### Localization Configuration
+### Localization

-The default locale is en-US,if you need to use other languages,

-Recommend using internationalized components provided by antd at the entrance.
+The default locale is en-US,if you need to use other languages,Recommend using internationalized components provided by antd at the entrance.
 Look at: [LocaleProvider](http://ant.design/components/locale-provider/).

-If there are special needs (only modifying single component languages)，Please use the parameter: local.
+If there are special needs (only modifying single component language)，Please use the property: local.
 Example: [default](https://github.com/ant-design/ant-design/blob/master/components/date-picker/locale/example.json).

 ```jsx
 // If an internationalized component is used at the entrance，It will cause the following configuration to be invalid